lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/2-macie.md

 - Home address, email address, Social Security number
 - Passport number, driver's license number
 - Date of birth, phone number, bank account, credit card number

-## Overview

-Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in S3.

-Use AI to recognizes sensitive data such as PII, PHI, financial data, intellectual property

-Alerts you to unencrypted buckets

-Alerts you about public buckets

-Can also alert you about buckets shared with
-AWS accounts outside of those defined in your
-AWS organizations

-Great for frameworks like HIPAA (store health information in US) and GDPR (store PII in UK)

-Provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.

 ## Macie Alerts